Hi, how can we help?

 Grants Operations Coordinator

 Kate joined FRRR in 2018 as a Grant Operations Coordinator.
-She has a background in heritage management for non-profit and government organisations with an emphasis on community planning and development.
+She has a background in heritage management for not-for-profit and government organisations with an emphasis on community planning and development.

 Kate is passionate about capacity building of community groups, fostering pride of place and supporting community ownership of revitalisation endeavours from inception.